fmadore/IWAC-topic-modelling/README.md

 - **Interactive Visualization**: A dynamic visualization built with Svelte and D3.js enables users to explore topics and their connections to documents through an interactive force-directed graph.
 - **Multiple Dataset Support**: Users can switch between different organizational datasets through a clean dropdown interface.
 - **Document-Topic Connections**: Visualizes the relationships between documents and their most relevant topics, with connection strength indicated by line thickness.
-- **Dynamic Controls**: Users can adjust a threshold slider to filter connections (links) based on topic-document weight, as well as use zoom in/out and reset functions for better navigation.
+- **Unified Control Interface**: A consolidated header menu provides easy access to all visualization controls:
+  - Dataset selection for different organizations
+  - Link threshold adjustment with live updates
+  - Zoom controls for navigation
 - **Interactive Graph**: Nodes can be dragged and repositioned, with the force-directed layout automatically adjusting to maintain optimal spacing.
 - **Tooltips & Metadata**: Hover over nodes to display detailed information including topic labels, word weights, publication dates, and source details.
-- **Responsive UI**: The user interface is designed for clarity and responsiveness to facilitate both casual exploration and in-depth analysis.
+- **Responsive UI**: The user interface is designed for clarity and responsiveness, with controls adapting to different screen sizes.

 ## Architecture

 - **Frontend**:
   - **SvelteKit Application**: The user interface is built using SvelteKit.
 Key components include:
+    - `HeaderMenu.svelte`: Unified control interface combining dataset selection, threshold adjustment, and zoom controls.
-    - `DatasetPicker.svelte`: Manages dataset selection and switching between different organization's topic models.
+    - `DatasetPicker.svelte`: Handles organization dataset switching.
-    - `TopicVisualization.svelte`: Combines various visualization components and handles tooltip interactions.
+    - `TopicVisualization.svelte`: Manages the main visualization area and tooltip interactions.
-    - `VisualizationGraph.svelte`: Manages the SVG graph rendering and D3.js-based force simulation.
+    - `VisualizationGraph.svelte`: Handles the SVG graph rendering and D3.js force simulation.
-    - `Tooltip.svelte` & `VisualizationControls.svelte`: Provide interactive feedback and control mechanisms.
+    - `Tooltip.svelte`: Provides detailed node information on hover.
   - **D3.js Integration**: Implements force-directed layout, zooming, and dynamic link updates via D3.js in conjunction with Svelte reactivity.

 - **Backend/Processing**: